-I’m sure you’ve seen it, that message saying your DJI Spark or DJI Mavic Pro require a firmware update.
-There are a few ways to process the updates for these drones, and some things to think about when you do, that’s what wee’re here for, let’s walk through the process.
+Sharing the same basic platform as many DJI drones, the new DJI Mavic Air shares the same experience when it comes to updates.
+This means that you’ll end up seeing that same message saying your DJI Spark, DJI Mavic Pro or new DJI Mavic Air require a firmware update.
+There are a few ways to process the updates for these drones, and some things to think about when you do, that’s what we’re here for, let’s walk through the process.

 Please note, the steps that follow will work for many DJI drones, but not all.
 Also, the exact screens have been known to change from time to time: please use the following as guideline, follow the prompts in the software for best results.

-In the case of the DJI Spark, there have only been a few updates thus far.
-Which makes sense, the drone was only announced a couple months ago.
+In the case of the DJI Spark, there have only been a few updates by the time we wrote this article.
+Which makes sense, the drone was only announced a couple months prior.
 Of course, I’m writing this in August of 2017, there are sure to be more updates by the time you read this.

 Related reading: DJI Spark update improves flight modes and camera resolution